jkassemi/conf_conf/README.md

 # EnvConfig

-Twelve factor applications pull configuration values from the environment - EnvConfig helps pull those settings from the environment when the application boots so we fail fast when they're not present or there's a configuration problem.
+Twelve factor applications pull configuration values from the environment.
+These variables should be verified at application boot to prevent exceptions and unexpected behavior during run time.

+EnvConfig is a simple pattern and utility for verifying the correctness of the environment variables at application boot so we can fail fast when there's a configuration problem.

 ## Installation